-General Description and Scope of Assessment Type: This assessment provides an extensive and wide-ranging evaluation of the student's understanding of, and critical engagement with, the views developed in the lectures and the textbooks.
-It provides opportunities for subjective reflection, critical consideration of the lecture and reading contents, group discussion, and independent research.
+General Description and Scope of Assessment Type: This assessment provides an extensive and wide-ranging evaluation of the student's understanding of, and critical engagement with, the views developed in the lectures and textbooks.
+It provides opportunities for subjective reflection, critical consideration of lecture and reading contents, group discussion, and independent research.
 Due to its scope, the assessment carries a significant proportion of the marks.
 The students will be engaged with the range of topics covered in class and will also be expected to develop an integrated response to the course as a whole.

-Assessment Type Calibrated for AQF 700 level: References: Students are expected to reference at least nine sources (including two journal articles).
-This assessment requires students to respond critically to the lecture contents through their personal voice, insights gleaned from two other students, the prescribed reading and five other reputable sources (including those on the recommended reading list).
-Students must take a critical theological position and show knowledge of various differing views on the topic.
+Assessment Type Calibrated for AQF Level 8: References: Students are expected to reference at least nine sources (including two journal articles).
+This assessment requires students to respond critically to the lecture contents through their personal voice, insights gleaned from two other students, the prescribed reading and eight other sources.